Nosto/wiki-docs/features/marketing-permission-and-gdpr-compatibility.md

-# Marketing consent and GDPR
+# Marketing permission and GDPR compatibility
 Currently marketing permissions are not support for this merchant